Amanda Holden: Other work

 In July 2009, Holden became a gossip columnist for the News of the World.

-From December 2010 until 2012, Holden appeared in television commercial adverts for supermarket chain Tesco.
+From December 2010 until 2012, Holden appeared in television adverts for supermarket chain Tesco.
 Since June 2012, she has appeared in television commercials for Danone Oykos low-fat yoghurt.

 In October 2013, Amanda released her autobiography, No Holding Back, which became a Sunday Times best seller.

 In April 2015, she was the new face of the Alpen Brighter Morning Challenge.

-In April 2021, she was the British spokesperson for the Eurovision Song Contest.
+In May 2021, she was the British spokesperson for the Eurovision Song Contest.
 She awarded UK's 12 jury points to France.

 Charity work

 In October 2007, Holden fronted the breast cancer awareness campaign of Everton F.C.
 She is a patron of the football club's charity.

 On 13 April 2008, Holden ran the London Marathon in four hours and thirteen minutes for the Born Free Foundation.

-In September 2011, Holden was sponsored to bake a cake for every child in the Great Ormond Street Hospital.
+In September 2011, Holden was sponsored to bake a cupcake for every child in the Great Ormond Street Hospital.

 In October 2013, she became a celebrity ambassador for Battersea Dogs & Cats Home following her work with Pedigree Petfoods campaign that she and fellow ambassador Paul O'Grady supported together.

-Since November 2013 she has presented the Royal Society for the Prevention of Cruelty to Animals (RSPCA) Animal Hero Awards.
+Since November 2013, she has presented the Royal Society for the Prevention of Cruelty to Animals (RSPCA) Animal Hero Awards.

 In August 2015, Holden raised money for Jeans for Genes and SSAFA via The Big Brew Up.

-In May 2016, Holden posed nude for PETA in a campaign to promote vegetarianism.
+In May 2016, Holden posed nude for People for the Ethical Treatment of Animals (PETA) in a campaign to promote vegetarianism.

 In June 2018, Holden was photographed underwater by Zena Holloway.
-She posed as a mermaid in an awareness campaign for People for the Ethical Treatment of Animals (PETA) to highlight the "disgusting treatment" of orca at SeaWorld.
+She posed as a mermaid in an awareness campaign for PETA to highlight the "disgusting treatment" of orca at SeaWorld.

 In May 2020, Holden released a debut single 'Over the Rainbow' to raise money for the National Health Service (NHS) during the COVID-19 pandemic.